Planning obligations strategy

 For example, when a new development takes place there may be a need to improve transport or expand education facilities.

-The County Council is undertaking a review of its Planning Obligations Strategy and has published a draft for consultation.
+The County Council have undertaken a review of its Planning Obligations Strategy and the updated document was adopted as Council Policy on 12th September.

 Planning obligations may be needed where facilities/services/assets affected by a particular development are impacted.
 For example, when a new development takes place, there may be a need to expand transport or education facilities.